marevalo10/hackfiles/BoF_Fuzzing/README.md

            In other Kali:
            msf-pattern\_create -l \[LENGHT\]
            \#This can also be generated using mona.py in Immunity Debugger but I will not show here the details.
+           \#This can be done in x64dbg by running  ERC --pattern c 5000
            #Phase 3 of the python script help us to identify this task.

 Restart the vulnserver in windows from the debugger (ctrl-F2) and run the python script Phase 2 using the pattern we got.
 Once the server crash, check the value in the registers (right side in immunity), specially the EIP value.
 In this case it is **386F4337**